cirias/temporal-nondeterministic-no-command-scheduled/README.md

 - Running multiple parallel tasks that race against each other
 - Deliberately throwing an error to force a replay

+## Key Finding: Local Activities vs Normal Activities

+**Important**: The non-deterministic issue in this example can be fixed by changing the local activities to normal activities.
+This is because:

+- **Local activities** don't have completion time recorded in their event history
+- The order of when a local activity resolves is therefore not deterministic during replay
+- **Normal activities** have their completion time properly recorded in the event history
+- Using normal activities ensures deterministic replay even with parallel execution

+This demonstrates a critical consideration when designing Temporal workflows with parallel execution patterns.

 ## Prerequisites

 - [Temporal CLI](https://docs.temporal.io/cli) installed